PyDevOG/Divulge-Stealer/README.md

 The payload can operate silently without user interaction or visible signs of execution.
 Optional functionality for removing itself from the system after execution, leaving no trace behind.

+Blocking Security Sites:
+Blocks access to well-known antivirus and security websites (e.g., VirusTotal, Avast, McAfee) to prevent users from uploading the payload for analysis or removing threats from the system.

 # Terms of Service (TOS) for Divulge Stealer (Developed by Py_Dev)